juxt/bidi/README.md

 ### Multiple routes

 Now let's suppose we have 2 routes.
-We match partially on their common prefix (which can be `""` if necessary), and the remaining patterns can be specified in a map (or vector of pairs, if order is important).
+We match partially on their common prefix, which in this case is `"/"` but we could use `""` if there were no common prefix.
+The patterns for the remaining path can be specified in a map (or vector of pairs, if order is important).

 ```clojure
     user> (def routes ["/" {"index.html" :index